 Because no matter whatever else happens, the day you‘re holding a healthy baby in your arms is the day nothing in the world could matter less than whether the balloons were pink or blue.

-And we’re the luckiest people in the world.”
+We’re the luckiest people in the world.”

-Read more stories from Brad here:
+Read more stories like this: